swin-diesel/NLPwDisasterTweets_v3/README.md

-# NLP with Disaster Tweets – Kaggle Classification Challenge
+# NLP with Disaster Tweets – Kaggle Classification Competition

-This project explores the application of **Natural Language Processing (NLP)** to classify tweets as related to **real disasters** or not, using a dataset provided by Kaggle.
-The challenge serves as an excellent introduction to NLP tasks in a binary classification context.
+This project explores the application of **Natural Language Processing (NLP)** to classify tweets as related to **real disasters** or not, as a part of the Kaggle competition [*Natural Language Processing with Disaster Tweets*](https://www.kaggle.com/competitions/nlp-getting-started).
+The competition is designed to introduce competitors to NLP tasks and workflows as applied to binary classification.

 ---

 ## Overview

-As Twitter continues to serve as a real-time reporting tool, disaster response agencies are increasingly interested in **automated systems** that can distinguish between **actual emergency alerts** and unrelated content.
+As social media platforms like Twitter (now X) continue to serve as a real-time reporting tool, disaster response agencies are increasingly interested in **automated systems** that can distinguish between **actual emergency alerts** and unrelated content.

-Kaggle’s “NLP with Disaster Tweets” challenge provides **10,000 hand-labeled tweets** and tasks participants with building a model that can **predict whether a tweet refers to a real disaster**.
+The competition provides **10,000 hand-labeled tweets** and tasks participants with building a model that can **predict whether a tweet refers to a real disaster**.

 This project:
 - **Tests multiple text preprocessing pipelines**